near/near-discovery/.github/ISSUE_TEMPLATE/epic.md

 ---

 ## High Level Goal
-(abstract of the feature/functionalty that this Epic will introduce)
+(2-3 sentences describing the feature/functionalty that this Epic will introduce)

 ## Background Info
 (Link to Hypothesis doc or any relevant supportive information)

 ## UX Designs
-(Link to the actual designs or the Task to request design resources)
+(Link to the actual designs or the task(s) to request design resources)

 ## Move the Needle
 (list the OKRs and KPIs which this epic should affect)